-Windows is the most popular operating system over the past decades.
-However, some of its users still have no idea of how to take a screenshot (some others may call it screen capture or snapshot, etc).
-Screenshots are sometimes very important when you want to show someone something on your computer and most of the time, they better explain yourself.
+Windows has been the most popular operating system over the past decades.
+However, some of its users still have no idea of how to take a screenshot (some others may call it screen capture or snapshot, etc.).
+Screenshots are sometimes essential when you want to show someone something on your computer, and most of the time, they better explain yourself.

-To take a screenshot on Windows is not very much convenient, but it is still easy and just a keystroke away.
-This how-to guide will explain to you how to take a full screenshot, a specific area or whatever area you want.
+To take a screenshot on Windows is not very much convenient, but it is still accessible and just a keystroke away.
+This how-to guide will explain to you how to take a full screenshot, a specific area, or whatever size you want.

 How to Take a Full Screenshot on Windows 7, Windows 8/8.1, Windows 10

 - This key would also be called “Print Screen SysRq,” “PrtScn SysRq,” “Prnt Scrn,” or something like that on your keyboard, and you are supposed to find this key between F12 and Scroll, above Insert or on the right of BackSpace on most keyboards.

 - The entire screen will be copied to the clipboard, so there won’t be any notification that the screenshot has been taken.
 As it is a full screenshot, the resolution of the image will be the same as your desktop resolution.

 - If you are running a laptop, you will have to press Fn or the function button together with the Print Screen button to take the screenshot.